pschaus/book_lepl1402/source/part4.rst

        :alt: GUI Exercise

-    It's imperative that your design allows for seamless swapping of the spell checker without necessitating changes to the ``MessageApp`` class.
-Additionally, the ``MessageSubject`` class should remain decoupled from the MessageApp.
+    It is imperative that your design allows for seamless swapping of the spell checker without necessitating changes to the ``MessageApp`` class.
+Additionally, the ``MessageSubject`` class should remain decoupled from the ``MessageApp``.
     It must not depend on it and should not even be aware that it exists.

     Use the observer pattern in your design.
 You'll have to add instance variables and additional arguments to some existing constructors.
-    When possible always prefer to depend on interfaces rather than on concrete classes when declaring your parameters.
+    When possible, always prefer to depend on interfaces rather than on concrete classes when declaring your parameters.
-    With the progress of deep-learning we anticipate that we will soon have to replace the existing ``StupidSpellChecker`` by a more advanced one.
+    With the advances of Deep Learning, we anticipate that we will soon have to replace the existing ``StupidSpellChecker`` by a more advanced one.
     Make this planned change as simple as possible, without having to change your classes.